 Wabanaki Advisory Board Tekαkαpimək double-curve (rendering by Reed Hilderbrand & WeShouldDoItAll)

 Tekαkαpimək translates from the Penobscot language to “as far as one can see” and is pronounced de gah-gah bee-mook.
-Elliotsville Foundation, Inc. is partnering with a Wabanaki Advisory Board with representatives of the independent Native Nations that constitute the Wabanaki Confederacy – Houlton Band of Maliseet Indians, Mi’kmaq Nation, Passamaquoddy Tribe at Motahkomikuk and Sipayik, and Penobscot Nation.
-Together, the partners are building a visitor contact station in consultation with the National Park Service that reflects the peoples, natural resources, and future of the Katahdin region.
+Elliotsville Foundation, Inc. partnered with a Wabanaki Advisory Board with representatives of the independent Native Nations that constitute the Wabanaki Confederacy – Houlton Band of Maliseet Indians, Mi’kmaq Nation, Passamaquoddy Tribe at Motahkomikuk and Sipayik, and Penobscot Nation.
+Together, the partners created a visitor contact station in consultation with the National Park Service that reflects the peoples, natural resources, and future of the Katahdin region.